maximumspatium/ResDecompress/README.md

 easily updated to process data from streams and memory-based arrays.

 The following algorithms are currently supported:
-- GreggyBits
+- GreggyBits (compression/decompression)
+- InstaCompOne (decompression)

 Requires Python 3.

 ### Usage:
-    python ResDecompress.py [input file]

-If no input file was specified, the "Compressed" file resided in the same folder will be processed by default.

-At the end, a "Dump" file will be generated containing decompressed data.
+This project will become a part of https://github.com/elliotnunn/macresources soon.